ratehub/senior-devops-exercise/README.md

 1. These services will be deployed separately so you must create a Dockerfile for each.
 2. [Optional] Think of optimizing both the size a security of the resulting container images; i.e. use best practices.
-3. Create Helm charts for each of the services.
+3. Fix the Helm charts for each of the services.
 Required configurations for each service are detailed below (this may also affect how you configure your Dockerfile).
+Basic Helm charts have already been created with `helm create` but will need to have some components added, deleted, and/or changed to be fully functional.
 4. [Optional] Use Helm best practices and be sure to consider security here too.
 5. The build: use a combination of docs, and/or scripts, and/or CI system integration to automate the Docker builds and possibly even installing the Helm Apps into a Kubernetes cluster.
 6. [Optional] How would you expose the `api` Service outside of the Kubernetes cluster.
 (This may require further changes or additions to the associated Helm chart.)